Raw image format: Apple macOS and iOS

 In January 2005, Apple released iPhoto 5, which offered basic support for viewing and editing many raw file formats.

 In April 2005, Apple's OS X 10.4 brought raw support to the operating system's ImageIO framework, enabling raw support automatically in the majority of macOS applications both from Apple (such as Preview, macOS's PDF and image viewing application, and Aperture, a photo post-production software package for professionals) as well as all third party applications which make use of the ImageIO frameworks.

 Semi-regular updates to macOS generally include updated support for new raw formats introduced in the intervening months by camera manufacturers.

 In 2016, Apple announced that iOS 10 would allow capturing raw images on selected hardware, and third party applications will be able to edit raw images through the operating system's Core Image framework.

 In 2020, Apple released the iPhone 12 Pro and iPhone 12 Pro Max.
-Both of these devices support Apple ProRAW (as of iOS 16.0.3).
-ProRAW photos are 12 bit DNG files.
+Both of these devices support Apple ProRAW (as of iOS 16.0.3) output and viewing.
+The later Pro and Pro Max models also provide ProRAW output.
+Two raw options are in fact available for capture: a traditional "Bayer RAW" and Apple's "ProRAW" both in 12-bit DNG.
+The ProRAW option is demosaiced and partially processed.
+It can be used with HDR, Deep Fusion, or Night mode, which is not possible with Bayer RAW.
+The data inside remain scene-referred like "true" RAW images.

 Microsoft Windows

 Windows Camera Codec Pack

 Microsoft supplies the free Windows Camera Codec Pack for Windows XP and later versions of Microsoft Windows, to integrate raw file viewing and printing into some Microsoft Windows tools.
 The codecs allow native viewing of raw files from a variety of specific cameras in Windows Explorer / File Explorer and Windows Live Photo Gallery / Windows Photo Gallery, in Windows Vista and Windows 7.
-As of October 2016, Microsoft had not released an updated version since April 2014, which supported some specific cameras by the following manufacturers: Canon, Casio, Epson, Fujifilm, Kodak, Konica Minolta, Leica, Nikon, Olympus, Panasonic, Pentax,Samsung, and Sony.
-For windows 10 this was essentially replaced in 2019 by Microsoft Raw Image Extension.
+As of October 2016, Microsoft had not released an updated version since April 2014, which supported some specific cameras by the following manufacturers: Canon, Casio, Epson, Fujifilm, Kodak, Konica Minolta, Leica, Nikon, Olympus, Panasonic, Pentax, Samsung, and Sony.
+In 2019, the Microsoft Raw Image Extension essentially replaced this for Windows 10 and later versions.